6110-sp24/6110-sp24.github.io/_pages/class-tools/setup.md

 brew install --cask temurin17
 ```
 If you run into trouble because you have multiple OpenJDK versions installed, see this [article](https://medium.com/@devkosal/switching-java-jdk-versions-on-macos-80bc868e686a) about switching between the different versions of Java on macOS.

+If you are using, Scala, make sure you install it and Scala Build Tool as follows:

 ```
 brew install scala@2.13